pdf-raku/PDF-API6/README.md

 PDF files can be created read and updated.

 As well as loading PDF files, the *PDF* module can load FDF files, which are a closely related, but simpler format with the same syntax, commonly used to maintain form data associated with a PDF.
-There is an unreleased *FDF* module than is analogous to, but much simpler than *PDF::Class*.
+There is a special-purpose *FDF* module for this format.

 2. *PDF::Lite* use to implement basic PDF content and graphics.
 This includes methods for page manipulation, images, xobject forms, graphics,